zowe/docs-site/docs/troubleshoot/troubleshoot-zos.md

 ## Successful startup of `ZWESVSTC`

 The `ZWESVSTC` started task on z/OS brings up a number of address spaces.
+There is no single **Zowe has launched and is ready to run** message as the sequence of address spaces initialization is environment dependent, although the message ID `ZWED0021I` is typically the last one that is logged.
+More detail on each subsystem and their startup messages are described below.

-For each component messages are written to the JES `STDOUT` that can be used to check that they have started successfully.
-Errors during startup can be found in the `STDERR` job spool file.
+To check that every Zowe has started successfully the most complete way is to check that each component successfully completed its initialization.
+Each component writes messages to the JES `STDOUT` and severe errors are written to the `STDERR` job spool file.

-To learn more about the Zowe components see the [Zowe Archiecture](../getting-started/zowe-architecture.md).
-Zowe can be configured to only bring up a subset of its components by using the `LAUNCH_COMPONENT_GROUPS` variable in the `instance.env` file, see [Component Groups](../user-guide/configure-instance-directory.md#component-groups).
+To learn more about the Zowe components and their role see the [Zowe Archiecture](../getting-started/zowe-architecture.md).
+It is possible to configure Zowe to only bring up a subset of its components by using the `LAUNCH_COMPONENT_GROUPS` variable in the `instance.env` file, see [Component Groups](../user-guide/configure-instance-directory.md#component-groups).

-To monitor `ZWESVSTC` you can look at the address spaces, using a command such as `DA` in SDSF.
+To monitor `ZWESVSTC` a good approach is to look at the active address spaces using a command such as `DA` in SDSF.
 Each address space is named to identify its component, see [Address space names](../user-guide/configure-instance-directory.md#address-space-names).

+As well as looking at address spaces, to check whether each component has launched successfully you can look for particular messages in the `STDOUT` Job spool file.

 ### API Mediation Layer

 The API Mediation Layer has three address spaces: API Catalog `ZWE1AC`, API Gateway `ZWE1AG` and API Discovery `ZWE1AD`.
-Check that each address spaces is active.
+These may have been changed from their defaults, see [Address space names](../user-guide/configure-instance-directory.md#address-space-names).

 Each component write a successful startup message `ZWEAM000I` to the JES, that also indicates the CPU of seconds spent, as shown below.
 Check that each address space has written this message.

 ```
 021-01-12 17:48:23.738 <ZWEADS1:main:33557015> ZWESVUSR INFO  (o.z.a.p.s.ServiceStartupEventHandler) `ZWEAM000I` Discovery Service started in 97.725 seconds
-2021-01-12 17:48:27.577 <ZWEEAJ1:main:50334218> ZWESVUSR INFO  (o.s.b.w.e.t.TomcatWebServer,TomcatWebServer.java:202) Tomcat started on port(s): 8545 (https) with context path ''
-2021-01-12 17:48:27.590 <ZWEEAJ1:main:50334218> ZWESVUSR INFO  (o.z.j.JesJobsApplication,StartupInfoLogger.java:59) Started JesJobsApplication in 44.878 seconds (JVM running for 52.194)
+...
 2021-01-12 17:48:30.145 <ZWEAGW1:main:50334212> ZWESVUSR INFO  (o.z.a.p.s.ServiceStartupEventHandler) `ZWEAM000I` Gateway Service started in 104.248 seconds
+...
 2021-01-12 17:48:31.036 <ZWEAAC1:main:33557009> ZWESVUSR INFO  (o.z.a.p.s.ServiceStartupEventHandler) `ZWEAM000I` API Catalog Service started in 105.127 seconds
 ```